Family and Medical Leave Policies

 • Full-time faculty

-• Part-time tenure-stream faculty (must be at least half-time)
+• Part-time tenured and tenure-stream faculty (must be at least half-time)

 • Serious illness; Certification required